The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 11 Late Spring Date: May 29 Most Frequently Seen: May 1-13
+Early Spring Date: April 11 Late Spring Date: May 29 Best Dates to See in Spring: April 29 - May 15

-Ovenbirds are common at Monticello Park, and you should see one if you come to the park during the first two weeks in May.
-They nest in the Washington metro area, but not at Monticello.
+Spring: Ovenbirds are common at Monticello Park, and you should see one if you come to the park during the first two weeks in May.
 They are the only "one-word warbler" who visits the park.

 Where to See Them in the Park